MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsIPPhonePolicy.md

 ## SYNOPSIS

-Get-CSTeamsIPPhonePolicy allows IT Admins to view all the settings of the Teams phone policy.
-Teams IP phone policies define the Teams features that are available to the user accounts signed into the phones.
+Get-CSTeamsIPPhonePolicy allows IT Admins to view policies for IP Phone experiences in Microsoft Teams

 ## SYNTAX